adri-romsor/DietNetworks/README.md

 This repo contains the code to reproduce the experiments of the paper [DietNetworks: Thin parameters for fat genomics](https://arxiv.org/abs/1611.09340).

+## Before you start

+- Download and install Theano and Lasagne.
+- Download the 1000 Genomes dataset as described in appendix B of the paper.

 ## Experiments

 ### Diet Networks with per class histograms (fold 0)